mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/retrain.md

 ## When to `#!sql RETRAIN` the Model?

-It is advised to `#!sql RETRAIN` the predictor whenever the `update_status` column value from the `mindsdb.predictors` table is set to `available`.
+It is advised to `#!sql RETRAIN` the predictor whenever the `update_status` column value from the `mindsdb.models` table is set to `available`.

 Here is when the `update_status` column value is set to `available`:

 - When the new version of MindsDB is available that causes the predictor to become obsolete.
 - When the new data is available in the table that was used to train the predictor.

-To find out whether you need to retrain your model, query the `mindsdb.predictors` table and look for the `update_status` column.
+To find out whether you need to retrain your model, query the `mindsdb.models` table and look for the `update_status` column.

 Here are the possible values of the `update_status` column: